externo6/Tombs/README.md

 Tombs
 =====
-Developed for banxsi.com | Enables elements in Tombs
+Developed for banxsi.com | Enables elements in Tomb 2